qogris/shimentai/content/posts/2025-02-11-how-to-install-open-webui---an-opensource-web-interface-for-running-llms/index.md

 Open WebUI ships with some default AI models.
 You can also install new models directly using Ollama on the server or by uploading the model files through the Open WebUI interface.
 In the following steps, install new models using Ollama and run them using Open WebUI.

-41. [Visit the Ollama library](https://ollama.com/library) and find new models.
+1. [Visit the Ollama library](https://ollama.com/library) and find new models.

-42. Download a new model.
+2. Download a new model.
 For example, the `mistral 7B` model.

-    CONSOLECopy
+    ```console

-    $ sudo ollama pull mistral
+    sudo ollama pull mistral
+    ```

-43. Download another model, such as `llama3:70b`.
+3. Download another model, such as `llama3:70b`.

-    CONSOLECopy
+    ```console

-    $ sudo ollama pull llama3:70b
+    sudo ollama pull llama3:70b
+    ```

     The `llama3:70b` model is `40GB` and requires more RAM to run on the server.

-44. Restart Open WebUI to synchronize the new model changes.
+4. Restart Open WebUI to synchronize the new model changes.

-    CONSOLECopy
+    ```console

-    $ sudo docker restart open-webui
+    sudo docker restart open-webui
+    ```

     Or, restart the Open WebUI system service.

-    CONSOLECopy
+    ```console

-    $ sudo systemctl restart openwebui
+    sudo systemctl restart openwebui
+    ```

-45. Access Open WebUI in a new web browser.
+5. Access Open WebUI in a new web browser.

     ```bash
     https://openwebui.example.com
     ```

-46. Click the models list on the top left drop-down list and verify the new models are available.
+6. Click the models list on the top left drop-down list and verify the new models are available.

     ![View the installed Mistral and Llama3 models in Open WebUI](https://sjc1.vultrobjects.com/docs-main-doc-assets-1/2019/fcd4f7e7-e80b-462d-81dc-3c12325dfc0a.png)

-47. Select a model to use in Open WebUI.
+7. Select a model to use in Open WebUI.
 For example, select the Mistral model you installed.

-48. Enter a new prompt in the input field, such as `What is Vultr?` and verify that the model processes new results.
+8. Enter a new prompt in the input field, such as `What is Vultr?` and verify that the model processes new results.

     ![Generate results using the Mistral model](https://sjc1.vultrobjects.com/docs-main-doc-assets-1/2019/45d0476e-11ad-423d-9ed2-330706a53f13.png)